 Today, as one of the owners, my primary responsibility boils down to creating an environment where our staff can grow professionally, personally, financially, and enjoy each and every day.
 Sounds a bit simple, but I take this role very seriously.
 The best agencies are created by the best talent.
 Without great talent, we don’t attract and retain great clients.

 I grew up in the agency business — namely this agency.
 It all started in 1980 when I landed my first gig in advertising after graduating from the University of Nebraska.
 As the official agency “go-fer,” I was responsible for everything from making deliveries, dashing to the Greyhound bus depot to send out ad materials (hey, no one had even heard of Federal Express back then), restocking the cans of Spray-Mount and helping to proof keylines with the “secretaries.”
 Occasionally I was asked to go buy cigarettes and take the boss’ Lincoln Continental through the car wash.
 That’s a trust that has to be earned.

-Somewhere along the way I told the folks here I’d like to try my hand at copywriting and was given an IBM Selectric and the job of Junior Copywriter when they fired the other poor sap that had that job.
+Somewhere along the way I told the folks here I’d like to try my hand at copywriting and was given an IBM Selectric and the job of Junior Copywriter.
 A career was born.
 Copywriter.
 Creative Director.
 Chief Creative Officer.
 I’ve even served as my own Account Executive a time or two.